 There is no maximum period of consultation, but there are minimum periods employers are required to follow depending on the number of proposed redundancies, namely:-

 - 20-99 proposed redundancies – 30 days minimum consultation.

 - 100 or more proposed redundancies -45 days minimum consultation.

 Where an employer is making 20 or more employees at a workplace establishment redundant within 90 days or less, this is called a ‘collective redundancy’.
 An employer making a collective redundancy must consult with a recognised trade union where there is one.
 If there is no recognised trade union, an employer must consult with employee representatives before issuing redundancy notices.
 There must also be standard individual consultation.

 The role does not need to exactly mirror your old position, or even be based in the same location.
-The offer of alternative employment must be made before your current job ends.
+The tribunals have said it may also be appropriate for a senior employee to be given the opportunity to consider a more junior role at a reduced salary.
+Any offer of alternative employment must be made before your current job ends.
 It can be made in writing or can be verbal.
 It must give you enough details about the new job so you know what the difference is between your existing job and the new job.

 You must also be offered a trial period in the new role of 4 weeks during which you can still reject the position and claim the original redundancy if it is reasonable for you to do so.Your employer may offer you a number of alternative jobs.
 Each offer must give sufficient detail and you are entitled to a trial period in each, if you wish.